carlobortolan/embloy/README.md

 ### Subscriptions

 Embloy partners with Stripe for simplified billing.
-Most Embloy services can be used for free, but for verification, the user needs to be subscribed to one of the following:
+Most Embloy services can be used for free, but for verification, the user needs to be subscribed to one of three subscription plans:

-- Embloy-Basic: 0 EUR
+- Embloy-Free
-- Embloy-Smart: xx EUR
+- Embloy-Smart
-- Embloy-Genius xx EUR
+- Embloy-Genius

+To create a company account and access all features, a user must be subscribed either to Embloy-Smart or Embloy-Genius.
 Subscriptions are per default on a monthly basis, but can be customized to be dependent on API use.
 For more information, see the [subscription documentation](https://developers.embloy.com/docs/category/subscriptions).

-### Quicklink

-With Quicklink you can integrate Embloy into your web service.
-What PayPal is for transactions, Embloy-Quicklink is for applications.
-We designed Quicklink to be as easy to use as possible, requiring minimal effort to be integrated on your job posting site.
-All you have to do is add the "Apply with EMBLOY" button to your client and add one Endpoint to your server and the rest is managed by Embloy.
-For more information, see the [Quicklink documentation](https://developers.embloy.com/docs/category/quicklink).

-### Genius-Queries

-Embedding Embloy content on external platforms made ease.
-Create a new Genius-Query and upload it to your social media platform to direct new applicants directly to your Embloy job application.
-For more information, see the [Genius-Queries documentation](https://developers.embloy.com/docs/category/genius).

-### Job Posting
+### Job Postings and Company Boards

-Authenticated users can create new job listings/postings (including a fitting title, a short description, a high-resolution cover image and more) and, depending on the employer's liking, also define customized CV and motivation letter requirements.
+Subscribed company users can create new job postings and, depending on the employer's liking, also define up to 50 customized questions as well as file and filetype requirements.
-This customization includes specifying whether a CV or a motivation letter is required for the application, and if required, employers can also indicate their preferred file formats to ensure that the applications meet the employer's expectations.
+This customization includes specifying whether an application option is required for the application, and if required, employers can also indicate their preferred file formats, and answers to ensure that the applications meet the employer's expectations.

-Other users can then view these job listings and apply for the positions.
+A company can then publish a job board (e.g., [embloy.com/en-US/board/embloy](https://www.embloy.com/en-US/board/embloy)) allowing other users to view the job listings and apply for the positions.

 ### Managing Applications for Available Jobs

-The system is capable of managing jobs and applications, supporting basic [CRUD operations](https://www.javatpoint.com/crud-operations-in-sql), and notifying the employer when a new application is submitted, as well as notifying the applicant when their application is accepted or rejected.
+The system is capable of managing jobs and applications, and notifying the employer when a new application is submitted via direct push notifications, as well as notifying the applicant when their application is accepted or rejected.

 All notifications are sent via [SMTP](https://en.wikipedia.org/wiki/Simple_Mail_Transfer_Protocol).
-Uploaded images are stored and encrypted on a Backblaze B2 Bucket (soon to be migrated to AWS S3).
+Uploaded images and files are encrypted and stored GDPR compliant on Amazon S3 servers in Frankfurt, Germany.

 ### Filtering of Available Jobs and Creating an "Intelligent" Feed

-***The FeedGenerator has been migrated to an external system after mutual agreement among the developers.
-Although the details of the project are confidential, a basic understanding of its functionality is necessary to work on the Rails backend.
-The enhanced FeedGenerator features a single REST API endpoint, which can only be accessed by the Rails server via an authentication barrier.
-Credentials are provided on a need-to-know basis.
-The FeedGenerator ranks each element of a set of jobs (or "slice") that are provided by the Rails backend.
-The resulting feed is then displayed to the user.***

 The job feed delivers personalized job recommendations based on the user's preferences and behavior.
 The user can also utilize our advanced search functionality, which includes comprehensive filtering and sorting options